 Carrying out Right to Work Checks with uCheck

-At uCheck, we’re updating our HR Platform Right to Work toolkit to incorporate the Home Office online checking service, so you’ll be able to check applicants’ right to work online if they give you their share code.
+At uCheck, we’ve updated our HR Platform Right to Work toolkit to incorporate the Home Office online checking service, so you’ll be able to check applicants’ right to work online if they give you their share code.

-Our updated system will be ready to go in July 2021 and will enable you to upload a screenshot of the applicant’s profile page from the Right to Work online service.
+Our updated system enables you to upload a screenshot of the applicant’s profile page from the Right to Work online service.